vjFaLk/QuickBit/README.md

 - Directly add torrents to your BitTorrent client (Magnet link) when you click download.
 - Or click open to open the webpage for the torrent.
 - AutoMode, picks the torrent with the higest seeds and adds it as you search (Can be toggled)
-- Lightweight, around 800 Kb in size
+- Lightweight, less than 800 Kb in size
 - Standalone, no installation required
 - Multiplatform (Magnet links don't open on Mac)
 - Looks nice too.